chrisosaurus/smirk/README.md

 and another called 'content' where each markdown file is formatted as yyyy-mm-dd-some-title.md, each of these represents a post.
 These are converted to html and inserted into templates/post.html

+NB: smirk will skip any file in `content/` where the date is `9999-99-99`, I use this to mean 'this post has not been finished yet'.

 templates/index.html is populated with one entry in the list per post, sorted in reverse chronological order (newest first).